andris9/NodePie/README.md

 **item.getCategories()** → Array

-Fetches the categories for the entry as an array.
+Fetches the categories (as an array of strings) for the entry.

 Usage: